What is Viking Jewelry? Norse Symbols Explained

-Jewelry played an important role in Viking culture, serving not only as a symbol of wealth but also status.
+Jewelry played an important role in Viking culture, serving not only as a symbol of wealth but also of status.
 Historians also believe Viking jewelry has religious and cultural significance, with Vikings wearing specific pieces of jewelry as an expression of their individual identity and beliefs.

 About Viking Culture